yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Harry, harry, harry, DIR-points to Edwin upstairs with another brick.
 * ---
 * Edwin:
 * Throws brick and hits Marv for the 3rd time.
-Marv faints like a twitty bird.
+Marv faints and gets dizzy.
 * ---
 * Edwin:
 * You guys had enough or are you thirsty for more!